What is Content Batching?

 Content batching is the productivity method of producing multiple content pieces in one focused session rather than creating them one at a time throughout the week.

-Instead of writing Monday’s LinkedIn post on Monday, Tuesday’s Instagram carousel on Tuesday, and so on — you write all 5 posts in a single 2-hour block on Friday.
+Instead of writing Monday’s LinkedIn post on Monday, Tuesday’s Instagram carousel on Tuesday, and so on.
+You write all 5 posts in a single 2-hour block on Friday.
 Same output, less context switching.
 The approach borrows from manufacturing: batch production is faster than one-off production for every industry, including content.

 A 2024 CoSchedule survey found that marketers who batch content are 3x more likely to report their strategy as “very effective” compared to those who create on the fly.
 Planning beats scrambling.
 Every time.